 Struggling With Muscle Aches and Pains?
 Your Cholesterol-Lowering Medication May Be To Blame

-Statins are a class of drugs designed to lower blood cholesterol levels.
-Popular brand names include Lipitor, Lescol, Mevacor, Altoprev, Pravachol, Crestor, Zocor and Livalo.
+Statins, a class of drugs designed to lower blood cholesterol levels, go by popular brand names like Lipitor, Lescol, Mevacor, Altoprev, Pravachol, Crestor, Zocor and Livalo.
 These medications reabsorb cholesterol that has built up along the arterial walls and help control cholesterol levels by either by lowering bad cholesterol or increasing good cholesterol.
 Physicians use your cholesterol profile to prescribe the type and brand of statin that is right for you.

 According to the American Heart Association’s and American College of Cardiology’s cholesterol guidelines, more Americans would benefit from taking a statin medication than once thought, advocating that statins that should be prescribed to people who: